alisha-namakula/clinical-variant-tagger/README.md

 ## 📌 Summary

-I built an R pipeline (`dplyr`, `ggplot2`) to analyse and tag protein variants from clinical cohort data of human *TP53* missense mutations.
+I built an R pipeline to analyse and tag protein variants from clinical data of patient missense mutations in the TP53 gene.
 I used this to suggest clinical conclusions for patients.
 I wanted to improve my R skills over the holidays and fuel a deep interest in bioinformatics.

 ---